rsb-23/vobject-poc/programmers-guide/source/index.rst

     USA
     >>>

-vObjects can be created by parsing (as above), by using a helper
+vObjects can be created by parsing (as above), or by using a helper
 function:

 .. code-block:: python